M0hamad-Ramadan/blank-project/readme.md

 ---

-**steps :**
----
+## steps 🔢

 1. Create a repository.
 2. Start and manage a new branch.
 3. Change a file and commit those changes to GitHub.
 4. Open and merge a pull request.

 ---
 ---
 ---

-### Step :one: Create a repository :
+### :one: Create a repository

 ---

-- repository as a folder that contains related items, such as files, images, videos, or even other folders
+- repository as a folder that contains related items, such as files, images, videos or even other folders

 - epository usually groups together items that belong to the same "project" or thing you're working on

 - repositories must be include a README file, a file with information about your project

 - GitHub also offers other common options such as a license file

-### Step :two: Create a branch :
+### :two: Create a branch

 - Branching lets you have different versions of a repository at one time